Deadlica/DD2358/Project/README.md

 <a id="choose-module"></a>
 ### Choosing module for computation
-There are three options to choose from.
-Pytorch (GPU), Cupy (GPU) and Numpy (CPU).
+There are four options to choose from.
+Pytorch (GPU), Cupy (GPU), Algorithmic (CPU) and Numpy (CPU).
 The following commands show you have to run each of the modules respectively.

 #### Pytorch
 * With Make